Using Jasper.ai (formerly Jarvis.ai) to Get Video Ideas For YouTube Workflow

 We all know we should be posting videos for our businesses online.
 But it’s hard to constantly keep coming up with video topics and ideas.
-What if I told you there was a software called Jarvis.ai that could generate thousands of unique video ideas for you, help write the script, craft a hook, and title and description?
+What if I told you there was a software called Jasper.ai that could generate thousands of unique video ideas for you, help write the script, craft a hook, and title and description?

 Sound too good to be true?
 I thought so until I tried it.
-Jarvis.ai (also called Conversion.ai) uses machine learning to create human-like text and is used by over 300+ apps right now.
+Jasper.ai (also called Conversion.ai) uses machine learning to create human-like text and is used by over 300+ apps right now.
 Is it perfect?
 No. Does it help with video marketing?
 Oh, yes.

 There are two ways to use jarvis.ai to get video ideas:

 - Use the “Get Topic Ideas” to breakthrough writer’s block with video ideas relevant to your niche

 - Use the “Video Title” function to focus that idea to a catchy title

 Jasper.ai has two plans – $24/mo for the Starter Plan and $99/mo for Boss Mode.
 This tutorial is for the Starter Plan only.
 While everything is also possible in Boss Mode, I find the pricing cost prohibitive for the kinds of uses we’re talking about.
 So just get the Starter Plan, and save yourself the money.

 First, though, a quick disclaimer regarding Jarvis.ai.